-Last Updated on November 11, 2024 by Richard Gibson
+Last Updated on May 31, 2025 by Richard Gibson

 MyForexFunds used to be the top prop firm out there.
 Most firms today follow their model.
 However, in 2023, they got into a legal battle and shut their services down.
 Until they are back on business, we at MyForexReport decided to remove our article, where we disclosed our real-life experience with their account.